rmarscher/react-docs/source/server-side-rendering.md

 3. You need to ensure that you create a new client for each request, rather than re-using the same client for multiple requests as otherwise you'll have problems with [authentication](authentication.html) and you may see stale results.

-Once you put that all together, you'll end up with initialization code that looks something like (you can check out the [GitHunt app's `ui/server.js`](https://github.com/apollostack/GitHunt-React/blob/master/ui/server.js) for a complete working example):
+Once you put that all together, you'll end up with initialization code that looks as follows:

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client';